Physical Property Testing

 Heat of Combustion

 A thermogravimetric analysis is conducted by heating a sample at a constant rate over a range of temperature while the sample is on a balance.
-The test gives a thermogram that indicates mass loss as a function of temperature.
-Differential Thermal Analysis gives the change in heat flow into (or out of) a sample over the range of temperature.
-Both of these services are reported by providing a copy of the thermogram.
-For more information on TGA/DTA, please click here.
+TGA results in a plot of mass loss as a function of temperature.
+Differential Thermal Analysis (DTA) provides information about dynamic temperature changes as the sample is heated.
+DTA, with calibration, can also be used to create Differential Scanning Calorimetry (DSC) data for heat-flow measurements, melting enthalpies, and more.
+TGA/DTA services are reported by providing a copy of the thermogram.

 Density measurements are conducted using pycnometers.
 A known volume of sample is placed into the pycnometer and is then weighed on an analytical balance.
 The result is reported in g/mL at a specific temperature.
-Galbraith can provide this test according to our internal method, USP <841> Method I, or by an ASTM standard.
 To determine specific gravity, the density value is compared to the mass of the same volume of water.
-Specific gravity measurements are conducted at a specific temperature and do not have units.

 Viscosity measurements are performed using the Brookfield and Kinematic techniques.
 With Brookfield Viscosity, a spindle is inserted into a liquid sample at a specific temperature.
 The torque required to rotate the spindle is directly proportional to the viscosity of the liquid.
 Kinematic viscosity is a measure of a fluid’s resistance to flow under gravitational forces.
 It is determined by measuring the amount of time required for a known quantity of liquid to flow a known distance through a capillary viscometer at a specific temperature.